sagacorp/yii2-queue-azure-bus-service/README.md

 <h2>Basic Usage</h2>

-First of all, you may configure your [Azure service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-portal#create-a-namespace-in-the-azure-portal).
+First, you may configure your [Azure service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-portal#create-a-namespace-in-the-azure-portal).

-Then, in order to use the extension you have to configure yii2 queue and the service bus the  like the following:
+Then, configure yii2 queue, and the service bus like the following:

 ```php
 return [